gruwhh/Mindustry-Bombing-IA/README.md

 # Mindustry-Bombing-IA

 ## How to use the schematic
-- To use this schematic copy the content of the file schematic.txt then in game, open the schematics tab, press "import schematic" and then "import from clipboard".
+- Copy the content of the file schematic.txt then in game, open the schematics tab, press "import schematic" and then "import from clipboard".
+- Download the file "bombing_logic.msch" then in game, open the schematics tab, press "import schematic" and then "import file" and select the file from your downloads folder.

 ## Description
 This projet's goal is to make the best bombing ai for the rapid gamemode of mindustry.